ducktrshessami/discord-bot/README.md

 ## Class: DiscordBot.Command

-Commands passed to a DiscordBot instance will automatically be triggered by messages with the `content` in the following format:
+Commands passed to a `DiscordBot` instance will automatically be triggered by messages with the `Message.content` in the following format:

 ```
 [prefix]<cmd> [args]
 ```

 The default prefix for a bot is an @ mention.
 This cannot be disabled.

+After being passed to a `DiscordBot` instance the `Command` will be given a `client` property that references the `DiscordBot` instance.
+This can be used as an alternative to referencing the `Message.client` property within the command callback.

 ### DiscordBot.Command(cmd, cb[, options])